Blemish (album): Background and inspiration

 Blemish follows David Sylvian's protracted legal wranglings with Virgin Records, which ended when Sylvian was released from his contract.
 During his later days on the label, Sylvian was seen as "a historical oddity" on their roster as opposed to "a sound business investment," seeing as he had a developed cult following but had very limited commercial success.
-Although the musician was compiling compilation albums of his work for Virgin, he found it a creatively stifling process, but despite wishing to "start over again" had no support from the label.
+Although the musician was preparing compilation albums of his work for Virgin, he found it a creatively stifling process, but despite wishing to "start over again" had no support from the label.
 He felt the industry would not be supportive of the work he wanted to create, and upon leaving Virgin, become more self-sufficient, building a home studio in his New Hampshire home, Samadhi Sound Studio, over the course of a year.
 Blemish, recorded without a contract, became the first of several ongoing projects from Sylvian after leaving the label.

-Blemish documents the disintegration of Sylvian's relationship with his wife, American singer Ingrid Chavez.
-Sylvian used Blemish to channel his emotions "as a kind of creative catharsis," in the words of Flux magazine, using his unhappiness to "delve deeper into some of the darker corners of his consciousness.
+Blemish also documents the disintegration of Sylvian's relationship with his wife, American singer Ingrid Chavez.
+Sylvian used Blemish to channel his emotions "as a kind of creative catharsis", in the words of Flux magazine, using his unhappiness to "delve deeper into some of the darker corners of his consciousness.
 Once you are down, you may as well keep drilling and see how far you can go and use the experience to exorcise some hidden demons."
 Sylvian said that he had a "sense of trauma" that needed addressing and "wanted out," adding: "I used the emotions to punch further into the darker recesses of my own mind, to see how far I could go, to see what I would find there and if and how I could give it voice."
 Sylvian explained to how the album worked as a style of therapy: